-Unfortunately water in Cola de Caballo is dirty.
+Unfortunately the water in Cola de Caballo is dirty.
 Next to the falls is built visitor platform, here are also set gardens with some typical and endemic plants of Huentitán canyon.

-Few countries of the world can offer such array of unique and astounding attractions as Mexico.
+Few countries in the world can offer such an array of unique and astounding attractions as Mexico.

-Area of this country was cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces and pyramids.
+The area of this country was the cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.

 North America is a very diverse continent that extends from the northernmost land of the world to the moist tropical wilderness of Darien Gap.
 The most amazing wonders of North America are the prehistoric monuments of Mesoamerica, the geysers of Yellowstone, and colonial architecture.